 - 5.1.1 Mondays to Fridays 8.00am to 5.00pm.
-Saturdays no works unless by previous agreement with the Client.
-Sundays and bank holidays no works unless by previous agreement with the Client. - 5.1.2 All works shall be carried out in such a manner as to cause as little inconvenience as possible to adjoining residents. - 5.1.3 The contractor shall be responsible for informing nearby residents of any works which may result in excess noise, dust, or other potential nuisance.
+Saturdays - by agreement with the Client.
+Sundays and bank holidays -by agreement with the Client. - 5.1.2 All works shall be carried out in such a manner as to cause as little inconvenience as possible to adjoining residents. - 5.1.3 The contractor shall be responsible for informing nearby residents of any works which may result in excess noise, dust, or other potential nuisance.